Water Feature: 20 Best Water Playgrounds in NYC

 23rd Street and Eleventh Avenue

 The name of the park says it all.
 Water is everywhere!
-There's a small wading spot, and water rushing all over the play area thanks to three fantastic looking blue fountains that spray H20 straight up into the air, down onto the ground, and horizontally at kids.
+There's a small wading spot, and water rushing all over the play area thanks to three fantastical blue fountains that spray H20 straight up into the air, down onto the ground, and horizontally at kids.
 Read our full review of this playground.

 East River Park – Lower East Side